-Note: The Recommended Gross Indoor Area is exclusive of mechanical and electrical rooms, stairwells, elevator shafts and lobbies.
+Note: The Recommended Gross Indeer Area is exclusive of mechanical and electrical rooms, stairwells, elevator shafts and lobbies.
 Consider an extra 15% of floor area for these items.

-- (a) Childcare facilities constructed as a condition of development should meet the minimum net activity areas set out in Table 1 and provide the support spaces as described in Section 3.2 of these guidelines. - (b) Total net area for support spaces ranges from 40 m2 to 62 m2 per licensed program (see Tables 2-5 for details). - (c) A net to gross ratio of 1 to 1.3 should be allowed at the initial planning stage, although an efficiency factor of 80 percent to 85 percent should be the goal (e.g., net activity area + net support area x 1.3 = gross area recommended for planning purposes).
+- (a) Childcare facilities constructed as a condition of rezoning or development should meet the minimum net activity areas set out in Table 1 in addition to the required and provide the support spaces as described in Section 3.2 of these guidelines. - (b) Total net area for support spaces ranges from 40 m to 62 m per licensed program (see Tables 2-5 for details). - (c) A net to gross ratio of 1 to 1.3 should be allowed at the initial planning stage, although an efficiency factor of 80 percent to 85 percent should be the goal (e.g., net activity area + net support area x 1.3 = Geross Indoor Aarea recommended for planning purposes).